dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel!

-- 🔭 My graduate studies and research is in Cancer Research, Structural Biology (SBIO), Biochemistry and Biophysics (BB), Molecular Biology and Genomics.
+- 🔭 My graduate studies and research has been in Cancer, Co-infections, Structural Biology, Bioengineering, Molecular Biology and Genomics.
+Currently, I am doing my thesis research in exercise molecular biology.

-- As a industrialist, I have launched several CROs:
+- As a industrialist, I have launched a start-up:

-- I am the Founder & CEO at <a href=https://gome.bio>Gome Bio LLC</a>, @gomebio <br>

 - I am the President and Founding Executive Director at <a href=https://gomera.io>Gomera Health Inc.</a><br>
+"Identify new cures, advanced diagnostics, effective therapeutics, and surgical innovations" The goal is to provide these:
-Advanced DNA Chemistry, Structure and Computation for Immunoreagents, Diagnostics to Vaccines, Deep Medicine, Surgical Data Science (SDS), AI in Surgery, and Digital Pathology
+Advanced DNA Chemistry, Structure and Computation for Immunoreagents, Diagnostics to Therapeutics, Deep Medicine, Surgical Data Science (SDS), AI in Surgery, and Digital Pathology

-- I am the Founder & Board Chair at <a href=https://gomewritings.org>Gome Writings </a>(nonprofit) <br>
-"Writing Genomes"

 - I also volunteer as a Virtual Associate Fellow at Drexel University College of Medicine (Microbiology & Immunology, Neurobiology and Anatomy)

 Interests:
 - Clinical Medicine
-- Cancer Neuroscience as a Neural Addiction
-- Cancer Immunotherapy: Biochemistry and Molecular Biophysics
+- Cancer Neuroscience and Immunotherapy: Biochemistry and Molecular Biophysics
 - Biological cryogenic electron microscopy and tomography
 - Metabolomics (plasma, serum, tissue extracts)
 - Molecular Structural Biology - Organelle Structural Biology